FredHutch/VISCtemplates/inst/templates/pull_request_template.md

 Use one (or multiple) of the following checklists, depending on which type of PR you are doing.

-Checklists should be completed before a pull request is submitted for review.
-Note: you can create a draft pull request before completing the checklist, then complete the checklist, and then mark the PR as ready for review.
+Note: checklists should be completed before a pull request is submitted for review.
+You can create a draft pull request before completing the checklist, then complete the checklist, and then mark the PR as ready for review.

 ### Documentation and completeness (use for all PRs)